TylerAuer/bad-calculators/README.md

 [Bad Calculators](https://www.badcalculators.com/#/) is a collection of puzzles.
 Each puzzle has a start and target number which you must reach by pushing buttons on a calculator.
 But, these aren't normal calculators, they only have a few buttons.

-## To Do
+## ROADMAP

-- Stop users from being able to select text on calculator
-- Add overview of buttons below calculator

-### Maintenance + DevOps

-- Extract API paths to an interface so it only needs to be changed in one location
-- Walk through code for opportunities to simplify / refactor to make code more DRY and orthoganal
-- Add integration tests

-### UI + Puzzles

-- Add custom error messages for invalid inputs or outputs (ex: -1!)
-- Animate stars for success modal
-- Add puzzle builder
+- Build out unit, integration, and e2e testing
+- Finish implementing all operations
-- Add tooltips or similar for non-arithmetic operations
+- Add helper info to puzzles and operations
+- Handle landing page redirects more elegently
-- Handle puzzles marked as "disabled"
+- Handle missing or unloaded profile pic
-- Custom CSS (colors) for each level
+- Change from levels to a single page of puzzles, sortable by traits
+- Add Privacy Page
-- Add operations and tips page
+- Add Strategy and tips page
   - Work backwards
   - Use pencil/pen and paper
   - Draw a graph
   - Be systematic so you can learn from your fails
+- Improve styling for operations (radicals and exponets)
+- Add animations
+- Add ability to disable puzzles
+- Add lesson plan suggestions for teachers
-- Make privacy page accessible
+- Add puzzle builder page

-- Overall stats page (difficulty, whether a person has solved it)
+## To Do

+- Stop users from being able to select text on calculator
+- Add overview of buttons below calculator

 ### Bugs